Gantt Chart History

 The first Gantt chart was devised in the mid 1890s by Karol Adamiecki, a Polish engineer who ran a steelworks in southern Poland and had become interested in management ideas and techniques.
 Some 15 years after Adamiecki , Henry Gantt, an American engineer and management consultant, devised his own version of the chart and it was this that became widely known and popular in western countries.
 Consequently it was Henry Gantt whose name was to become associated with charts of this type.

-Originally Gantt charts were prepared laboriously by hand; each time a project changed it was necessary to amend or redraw the chart and this limited their usefulness, continual change being a feature of most projects.
-Nowadays, however, with the advent of computers and project management software, Gantt charts can be created, updated and printed easily.
+Originally Gantt charts were prepared laboriously by hand.
+Each time a project changed it was necessary to amend or redraw the chart and this limited their usefulness, continual change being a feature of most projects.
+Nowadays, however, with the advent of Gantt Chart Templates and project management software, Gantt charts can be created, updated and printed easily.

 Today, Gantt charts are most commonly used for tracking project schedules.
 For this it is useful to be able to show additional information about the various tasks or phases of the project, for example how the tasks relate to each other, how far each task has progressed, what resources are being used for each task and so on.

 If you use Microsoft Excel, you can create a Gantt Chart/ Project Timeline/ Schedule with almost no learning curve by downloading our Gantt Chart Excel Template.
 Excel is instantly familiar, so everyone on your team “gets it” and hits the ground running.

 Our Gantt Chart template is completely automated and it is super easy to use.
 Download it now and you’ll have a professional-looking Gantt chart in minutes.